aidandenlinger/minesweeper/README.md

   well as code for changing the theme.

 ## Contributing
-I'm open to any PRs to add or improve features!
+I'm open to any PRs that add or improve features!

 ## License
 MIT